How Often Should You Shave?

 “How often should I shave?”, is a question we get often at Shaving Club.
 Check out our shave guide below to work out how often you should shave.

 How do I work out how often to shave?

-Other factors to keep in mind, is your genetics.
-Genetics will affect what colour your growth is, and how quickly your hair grows and how thick it is.
+Another factor to keep in mind is your genetics.
+Genetics will affect what colour your growth is, how quickly your hair grows and how thick it is.

 To maintain the look you want, you will have to adjust your shaving routine based on your look and how quickly your hair grows.
 Guys with dark growth might need to shave more often than guys with lighter growth as darker growth is more visible, more quickly.
 In contrast, lighter growth takes a couple days to be more noticeable.
 So, guys with lighter growth, can get away with shaving less, no matter what look they are going for.

 Based on the average hair-growth patterns for men’s faces, keeping your face cleanly shaven will generally mean you will be shaving either every day, or every second day.
 You can be sure that this shaving regime will keep that facial growth under control.

 However, as we have said already, if your genetics mean your growth is faster that the average guy, it is quite possible that you will need to shave every day just to maintain the smooth look.

 Grab the best razor for a clean shave…shop our razor sets and compatible razor blade cartridges to find the best razors for men.